A simple master Theorem for discrete divide and conquer recurrences: Introduction

 One of the most general results in the field of Computer Science is due to Akra and Bazzi~\cite{MR1613330}.
 They do not seek for an exact asymptotic limit, focusing of the order of the fluctuations.
 Their methods rely on classical real analysis.

-The mathematical litterature is more focused on exact methods, that rely on generating functions.
+The mathematical literature is more focused on exact methods, that rely on generating functions.
 The first paper in this spirit is Erd\H{o}s et al~\cite{MR869777}, which solved the case $a_n=0$ with the help of renewal equations.
 Tauberian theorems lead to simpler proofs of their result, see e.g. Choimet and Queffelec~\cite{MR3445361}.
 Recent results by Drmota and Szpankowski~\cite{MR3078703}) also rely on Tauberian theorems and some other tools in complex analysis.
 They request some assumptions of monotonicity.

 If one wants to cover the case of a random $(a_n)$, the sequence $(a_n)$ obviously can not be supposed to be monotonic.
-Quite surprisingly, we did not find in the litterature any theorem of this kind, computing an exact limit without making some assumption of monotonicity.
+Quite surprisingly, we did not find in the literature any theorem of this kind, computing an exact limit without making some assumption of monotonicity.

-Let us precise the assumptions: we assume that the $b_i$'s and the $p_i$'s are positive numbers with $\sum_{j=1}^m b_j>1$ and such that there exists $j,\ell$ with $\frac{\log p_j}{\log p_{\ell}}\not\in\Q$.
+Let us clarify the assumptions: we assume that the $b_i$'s are positive numbers with $\sum_{j=1}^m b_j>1$, that the $m_i$ are integers with $m_i\ge 2$ and such that there exists $j,\ell$ with $\frac{\log m_j}{\log m_{\ell}}\not\in\bbQ$.
 The rational case, which is not considered here, is also of great interest in Computer Science -- see e.g. Roura~\cite{MR1868714} or Drmota and Szpankowski~\cite{MR3078703}.

 It is known that the general growth of $(X_n)$ is governed by the value of the positive root $s_0$ for the equation

 As said before, the originality of the present paper lies in the assumption on the $(a_n)$: under the assumption that